vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 527–28 (from Bhav.
 U.) = KKV 21-23.
 Nandanavamīvrata-the 9th of Bh, kr.
 9 (acc. to KKV) and śu.
 9

 (acc. to HV) is called Nandā.
-Worship of Durgā for a year in three periods; ekabhakta on 7th, fast on 8th and worship of Siva with Jāti and Kadamba flowers and Durgā's image to be placed on dūrvās; Jāgara and various dramatic
+Worship of Durgā for a year in three periods; ekabhakta on 7th, fast on 8th and worship of Śiva with Jāti and Kadamba flowers and Durgā's image to be placed on dūrvās; Jāgara and various dramatic

 328